dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 >[!NOTE]
 >If users install the Managed Browser from the app store and Intune does not manage it, it can be used as a basic web browser, with support for Single Sign-On through the Microsoft MyApps site.
 Users are taken directly to the MyApps site, where they can see all of their provisioned SaaS applications.
-While Managed Browser or Edge are not managed by Intune, they cannot access data from other Intune-managed applications.
+While Managed Browser or Microsoft Edge are not managed by Intune, they cannot access data from other Intune-managed applications.

 ## Conditional Access for protected browsers